cyberbuff/LOAS/README.md

-# Living Off the Orchard: Apple Script
+# Living Off the Orchard: Apple Script and JXA